 Answer: Six Sigma

-- Although the technology has existed for at least 50 years, in the 2000s was the first time that efficacy and output increased enough in LED lights to be used in applications such as car headlights.
+37. Although the technology has existed for at least 50 years, the 2000s were the first time that efficacy and output increased enough in LED lights to be used in applications such as car headlights.
 What does LED stand for?

-- What “P” Roman natural philosopher and friend of Vespasian described the numbing effects of electric catfish and rays, and knew that their shocks could be conducted?
-He is referred to as “the Elder”, to differentiate from his nephew, “the Younger.”
+38. What “P” Roman natural philosopher and friend of Vespasian described the numbing effects of electric catfish and rays, and knew that their shocks could be conducted?
+He is referred to as “the Elder," to differentiate from his nephew, “the Younger.”

 Answer: Pliny The Elder